 In light of the news that processed meat is definitely carcinogenic, it probably seems a bit odd for me to be sharing a recipe for traditional faggots wrapped in bacon.
 However, most of us will still carry on eating meat, and my feeling is that great bacon, like full fat cheesecake or good wine, can still be enjoyed as a treat (key word, there), especially if you fork out to get the lovely, locally produced, high-welfare stuff.

-On the press trip, I was lucky enough to get hands-on making a fabulous faggot recipe (thanks Native Breeds) with lots of foraged herbs and botanicals (thanks Forage Fine Foods).
 For those who prefer to use standard store cupboard ingredients, here’s an adaptation of the recipe that works just as well.

 - 1.5kg minced, free range pork belly (or half leg / half belly mixture)

 - 0.5kg fresh, organic chopped pork liver (the liver cleans the toxins from the body, so organic is really important for this)